How to register a co-worker

 Plot transfers are completed towards the end of summer.
 This means the new tenant can be on our database in time for the following year’s invoice.

 When we transfer a tenancy to a co-worker, we'll remove them from the allotment waiting lists.
-Please update us if you’re taking over a tenancy, this helps us keep the waiting lists up to date.
+You need to update us if you’re taking over a tenancy, this helps us keep the waiting lists up to date.